Tavenem/Wiki.Blazor/README.md

      If omitted, the path "/wikiapi" will be used.

    The next parameter is either an instance of `IFileManager`, or the type of an implementation of that interface which is available via dependency injection, or a function which provides one.
 If omitted, an instance of `LocalFileManager` will be used, which stores files in a subfolder of wwwroot.
 Note that you can disable file uploads entirely in `WikiOptions`.

-   The next parameter is either an instance of `ISearchClient`, or the type of an implementation of that interface which is available via dependency injection, or a function which provides one.
-If omitted, an instance of `DefaultSearchClient` will be used.

-   Note: the `DefaultSearchClient` is not recommended for production use.
-It is provided only to ensure that basic search functionality operates when an implementation of `ISearchClient` is not available (e.g. during debugging if the production client cannot be used during development).
-1. Call `MapWiki` on an `IEndpointRouteBuilder` instance in your `Program.cs` file.

    For example:
    ```csharp